MAIN GOAL

 AmpliSens proposal addresses the development of a rapid and portable molecular test for the screen-out of neonatal sepsis due to GBS in the blood or CSF of the suspected newborn and for the screening of pregnant women.
 Such a test can be used both in low resource settings where microbiological cultures are not available, and in high income countries to dramatically improve turnaround times for results and reduce costs.

-This three year project is funded by Next Generation EU/PRTR, within the call ‘Proyectos de colaboración público-privada 2021.
+Project funded by the Ministry of Science and Innovation and by the European Union – Next Generation EU/PRTR, within the call ‘Proyectos de colaboración público-privada 2021’

 The AmpliSens consortium is led by BioEclosion S.L.
 CEO, Dr. Jofre Ferrer-Dalmau, and includes:

-Funding programme – Project funded by the Ministry of Science and Innovation and by the European Union – Next Generation EU/PRTR, within the call ‘Proyectos de colaboración público-privada 2021’
+Next Generation EU/PRTR, within the call ‘Proyectos de colaboración público-privada 2021.